 fill your days

-With dosing every 8 weeks,d ULTOMIRIS means your plans don’t have to center around your infusions.
+With dosing every 8 weeks,e ULTOMIRIS means your plans don’t have to center around your infusions.
 Your schedule could be completely full…of possibilities.

-SWITCHING FROM SOLIRIS® (eculizumab)?dStarting 2 weeks after the initial loading dose, maintenance doses are administered every 8 weeks for adults and every 4 or 8 weeks for pediatric patients (depending on body weight).
+SWITCHING FROM SOLIRIS® (eculizumab)eTwo weeks after the intravenous loading dose, ULTOMIRIS is infused intravenously every 8 weeks for most people and every 4 weeks for children weighing less than 44 pounds (20 kilograms).

 What is the most important information I should know about ULTOMIRIS?

-ULTOMIRIS is a medicine that affects your immune system and can lower the ability of your immune system to fight infections.
+ULTOMIRIS is a medicine that affects your immune system and may lower the ability of your immune system to fight infections.

-- If you had a meningococcal vaccine in the past, you might need additional vaccination.
-Your healthcare provider will decide if you need additional vaccination.
+- If you had a meningococcal vaccine in the past, you might need additional vaccines before starting ULTOMIRIS.
+Your healthcare provider will decide if you need additional meningococcal vaccines.

-- Meningococcal vaccines reduce but do not prevent all meningococcal infections.
-Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a meningococcal infection: headache with nausea or vomiting, headache and fever, headache with a stiff neck or stiff back, fever, fever and a rash, confusion, muscle aches with flu-like symptoms and eyes sensitive to light.
+- Meningococcal vaccines do not prevent all meningococcal infections.
+Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a meningococcal infection: fever, fever with high heart rate, headache and fever, confusion, muscle aches with flu-like symptoms, fever and a rash, headache with nausea or vomiting, headache with a stiff neck or stiff back, or eyes sensitive to light.

-Your healthcare provider will give you a Patient Safety Card about the risk of meningococcal infection.
+Your healthcare provider will give you a Patient Safety Card about the risk of serious meningococcal infection.
 Carry it with you at all times during treatment and for 8 months after your last ULTOMIRIS dose.
-It is important to show this card to any healthcare provider or nurse to help them diagnose and treat you quickly.
+Your risk of meningococcal infection may continue for several months after your last dose of ULTOMIRIS.
+It is important to show this card to any healthcare provider who treats you.
+This will help them diagnose and treat you quickly.

 Who should not receive ULTOMIRIS?